Oczko24/Obsidian-transparent/RoadMap.md

     - [x] hide canvas dots
     - [ ] colored folders
     - [ ] **option to make accesibility lines visible and give option to tune transparency level of them:)))))**
+    - [ ] presets to background colors, make them above blur levels because background color is more important
   - [ ] more customisation
     - [ ] Headings
     - [ ] shades of black & change brightness